WiredUK/Graphity/README.md

 }
 ```

-How about we only want animals that start with the letter 'S':
+How about we only want animals that start with the letter 'S'.
+For that we could use the `where` parameter.
+That allows us to pass a list of clauses that will get "and"ed together:

 ```graphql
 {